• Bike Rental

 Rota Vicentina

 This is one of my personal favourite gravel routes anywhere in the world!
-Starting from Lisbon or Setubal, you can cycle down the west coast of Portugal on small country lanes or gravel roads following the rugged coastline all the way down to Lagos.
+Starting from Lisbon or Setubal, you can cycle down the west coast of Portugal on small country lanes and gravel roads following the rugged coastline all the way down to Lagos.
 There are several route options to choose from and depending on your appetite for miles, you can make it a leisurely week long bike tour to stop and sample the excellent beaches - or do the whole 300 + km route over a long weekend.

 Group of cyclist on a coastal gravel road in Portugal